paulgribble/psychometric/README.md

 The program outputs:

 * the model parameters b0 and b1,
-* the bias (the 50th percentile) and
+* the bias (the x value at the 50th percentile) and
+* the slope at the 50th percentile
-* the acuity (the distance between the 25th and 75th percentile)
+* the acuity (the distance in x between the 25th and 75th percentile)
 * model predictions (x,p(x)) in an output file specified on the command line

 an example data file is data.txt